strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

 ## Conclusion

 RxJS gives us great control over HTTP calls!
 If we know how error handling works it becomes a breeze to take our HTTP calls to the next level.
+This doesn't only apply to typeahead searches but to every observable where we combine an existing stream with an error-affected one like HTTP.
+For instance: this can also happen in NgRx effects or with the angular router.

 There, I told you it would be short, I hope you learned something though.